 “no lien shall be allowed against the dwelling of a person who became an owner-occupant prior to construction… except by a person having executed in writing a contract directly with the owner-occupant.”

 Therefore, unless the contractor has a direct contractual relationship with the owner occupying the dwelling, they will be unable to file a mechanics lien.
 And therein lies the problem.

 Subcontractors and suppliers working on these types of projects aren’t afforded lien rights to protect themselves against nonpayment.
 So the legislature decided to take matters into their own hands by enacting this statute.
 To add some sort of protection and liability on the prime contractor in charge of dispersing project funds from the owner.

 When a prime contractor receives money from the owner on an Arizona residential project, the trust fund statutes are automatically applied.
 The payments are then held in a fiduciary capacity by the GC for the benefit of the subs and suppliers to the project.
 This not only imposes specific requirements on the prime contractor but also some significant liabilities.

 Fiduciary duty imposed

+Understanding your state’s construction trust fund statute is important for contractors, subs, and suppliers on owner-occupied residential projects in Arizona.
 Any statute that impacts the cash flow and payments on a construction project is worth noting.
-Without the protection of mechanics liens to fall back on, the Arizona legislature imposed this rule to protect lower tier party from the misappropriation of project payment funds.
+Without the protection of mechanics liens to fall back on, the Arizona legislature imposed this rule to protect lower tier party from the misappropriation of construction funds.